nodeframe/nfs-seneca/Readme.md

-Seneca wrapper for Modern ES and promise application
+Seneca wrapper for ES6 and promise application

 Create and maintain by _[Nodeframe Solution](www.nf-solution.com)_